 Students seeking credit from international institutions must provide an official credential evaluation in English from a Pacific-approved credential evaluation service.

 Official transfer equivalency reports are based on official transfer transcripts and generated through the Registrar's Office at the time a student is admitted.
 Please contact the Admissions Office for further information.

 We recommend that students discuss transfer coursework with their advisor, a department chair, and/or the Registrar's Office before taking a course(s).
 We can help you find out what will transfer and how it might apply.

 Other Types Of Credit

 Four credits are awarded for a score of 4 or 5 on the Advanced Placement (AP) test in any field.
 Actual placement in Pacific courses depends on the student's preparation and is arranged through the appropriate department.
 Credit previously awarded from a college or university for a high school AP course does not transfer to Pacific.

 International Baccalaureate Degree

-Students completing the IB Diploma with a score of 30 or higher receive several benefits, including the IB Achievement Scholarship and sophomore standing.
+Students completing the IB Diploma with a score of 30 or higher receive several benefits.
 Eight semester transfer credits also are awarded for each higher examination passed with a score of 5 or higher and four credits for standard examinations passed with 5 or higher.
 Credit previously awarded from a college or university for a high school IB course does not transfer to Pacific.